Someone recently asked me, “What was the worst trimester in pregnancy for you?“.

 When my stomach started to get bigger and my skin started to stretch, it was super uncomfortable.
 It felt like it was ripping, especially around my belly button.
 The skin in this area became irritated just like my hands and feet were.

-If you would like more information on that product, let me know!
+If you would like more information on that product, let me know.
+It is by PureHaven.

 I always had good posture.
 I paid attention when sitting and standing to ensure this.
 Having a good strong core is the key to helping with your posture and subsequently supporting your back.